 CASE STUDIES

-TRACKING THE QUALITY AND LONGEVITY OF PROJECTS
+TRACKING THE QUALITY AND LONGEVITY OF DOUBLE CHIP SEAL PROJECTS

-Double chip seal is the most cost effective way to deal with asphalt pavements that have deteriorated too far to be saved by a single chip seal.
+Double chip seal is the most cost effective way to treat asphalt pavements that have deteriorated too far to be saved by a single chip seal.
 It will hold up better than micro-surfacing or a thin overlay because it bonds to the old pavement better, it seals better, and is more flexible.
 To substantiate this, we continue to monitor the condition of past projects.

 October, 2019 - 19 years after double chip seal.
 A few cracks have started, but it is in much better condition than it was.